 How do you make a Lionel train whistle?
-Well, if you have a whistling tender, a transformer with a whistle button or handle, and it’s all wired correctly, pushing the button or handle while the train is moving will make it whistle.
-And if it doesn’t, let’s try to figure out why.
+Well, you need a whistling tender and a transformer with a whistle button or handle.
+If it’s all wired correctly, pushing the button or handle while the electric train is moving will make it whistle.

 I hear stories all the time about the Lionel train that someone found at a garage sale for $10.
 Or sometimes it’s a Marx.
 The one that bothered me the most was the story about a 65-year-old American Flyer locomotive for $10, and the guy who got it didn’t even like O gauge.

 Whatever.
 Today was my day.
 I found a Lionel starter set from 1999.
 The price marked on it: $8.
 I didn’t haggle.
 I handed over Alexander Hamilton, scooped up the train set, grabbed a couple of Washingtons, and headed to the car with a train set under my arm.For $8, I didn’t expect much.
 But I knew the locomotive alone was worth that.
 I got it home this afternoon and looked it over.

 It was a set Lionel made for Keebler: The Keebler Elfin Express.
 Nope, no real railroad names on this set.
 The locomotive was cast from the same Scout mold that Lionel has been using for its starter sets since the early 1950s.
 But this one had a 4-wheel truck up front, making it a 4-4-2 Atlantic.

 The cars are traditional 6464-sized: a boxcar and a flat car.
 The boxcar advertises Keebler products, and the flat has a cardboard load of, you guessed it, Pillsbury products.
 Nope, more Keebler.